Hamed-amraoui/ramadan-dishes-challenge/README.md

    - The application should consider the cooking time for each dish to make the recommendation.

 2. **Dish Suggestion:**
-   - Provide a feature to suggest a dish based on given ingredients.
+   - Provide a feature to suggest a dish based on given days.
-   - Implement a creative algorithm that matches ingredients with dishes and returns a relevant suggestion.

 ## Technologies Used